Dr. Erich Piovan, MD, PhD

-Evaluation of the de-regulated signaling pathways involved in the pathogenesis of T-ALL will open new possibilities for targeted therapies.
+Evaluation of the de-regulated signaling pathways involved in the pathogenesis of T-ALL and DLBCL will open new possibilities for targeted therapies.

 - The evolutionary conserved Hedgehog (Hh) signaling pathway plays a crucial role in patterning and organogenesis during early development, in adult tissue maintenance and repairing functions.
 Aberrant Hh signaling has been described in numerous tumors.
 Recently, Hh signaling has been shown to be activated in a subgroup of T-ALL cases, however the role of Hh signaling in the pathogenesis of T-ALL is still unclear.
 Through gene knock-out studies complimented with gene expression profiling studies and quantitative proteomics we aim at elucidating the mechanistic role of Hh signaling in T-ALL.